On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling

-\textbf{Orthogonal Annotation (DeSCO) \cite{cai2023orthogonal}}.
-This paper presents a novel orthogonal annotation strategy for semi-supervised 3D medical image segmentation, where only two orthogonal slices are labeled and the remaining volumes are unlabeled.
+{\textbf{Orthogonal Annotation (DeSCO) \cite{cai2023orthogonal}}.
+This paper presents a novel orthogonal annotation strategy for semi-supervised 3D medical image segmentation, where only three orthogonal slices are labeled and the remaining volumes are unlabeled.
 It employs cross-consistency and pseudo-labeling to enhance performance.
-This method significantly reduces the annotation effort required, making it more feasible for broader deployment.
+This method significantly reduces the annotation effort required, making it more feasible for broader deployment.}

-\textbf{Dual-task Consistency (DTC) \cite{cai2023orthogonal}}.Instead of applying consistency loss between labeled and unlabeled data, as seen in MT \cite{tarvainen2017mean}, UA-MT \cite{yu2019uncertainty}, and similar methods \cite{wu2021r}, DTC introduces a multi-task network to enforce consistency between two tasks.
+{\textbf{Dual-task Consistency (DTC) \cite{luo2021semi}}.
+Instead of applying consistency loss between labeled and unlabeled data, as seen in MT \cite{tarvainen2017mean}, UA-MT \cite{yu2019uncertainty}, and similar methods \cite{wu2021r}, DTC introduces a multi-task network to enforce consistency between two tasks.
 The chosen tasks are segmentation and level-set prediction, where the level-set function's zero level corresponds to the contour of the segmented anatomy.
-The model is trained to ensure consistent predictions across both tasks for both labeled and unlabeled data.
+The model is trained to ensure consistent predictions across both tasks for both labeled and unlabeled data.}

-\textbf{Shape-Aware Semi-supervised (SASSnet) \cite{li2020shape}}.
+{\textbf{Shape-Aware Semi-supervised (SASSnet) \cite{li2020shape}}.
 SASSnet introduces a shape-aware semi-supervised strategy that leverages multitasking to predict both segmentation and the signed distance map (SDM) simultaneously.
-Additionally, it employs an adversarial loss between the SDM predictions for labeled and unlabeled data, encouraging the model to learn shape-aware features more effectively.
+Additionally, it employs an adversarial loss between the SDM predictions for labeled and unlabeled data, which encourages the model to learn shape-aware features.}